Why Use a Trust as an Estate Planning Strategy?

 After analyzing all relevant client data, the following guidelines can be used to decide which form of trust may be the most appropriate for you.

-- If you want to retain some degree of flexibility and control over the property, or you want the right to alter, amend or vary the terms of the trust after it has been established, then a revocable living trust may be the most appropriate.
+- If you want to retain some degree of flexibility and control over your property, or you want the right to alter, amend or vary the terms of the trust after it has been established, then a revocable living trust may be the most appropriate.

-- If you want to avoid income tax liability on the value of the income produced by the trust, then you may want to use any trust that is not in violation of the grantor trust rules (e.g., an irrevocable trust that does not distribute its income to you).
+- If you want to avoid income tax liability on the value of the income produced by the trust, then you may want to use a trust that is not in violation of the grantor trust rules (e.g., an irrevocable trust that does not distribute its income to you).

 - If you want to avoid gift tax liability on the value of income or corpus, then some form of trust will be required that results in little or no gift tax liability.
 A revocable living trust avoids gift tax liability because there is no completed gift, but the value of the trust assets will be included in the grantor’s gross estate.